-Enrollment During the Last Decade

-As shown by Graphs 2 and 3 below, the number of people enrolling in Safe at Home has steadily increased every year since the program began September 1, 2007.
+Enrollment During the Last Decade The number of people enrolling in Safe at Home has steadily increased every year since the program began.
+Graphs 2 and 3 show yearly enrollment numbers for the last decade.
 "Enrollment" is defined as a newly certified application.
 It does not include an application submitted for renewal.
 The information provided is broken down by year, showing the number of individuals who enrolled and the number of households that enrolled.
+In 2019, the program saw the largest increase in number of people enrolled.
+A total of 1,438 individuals were enrolled in the program, a 25% increase from the year prior and the largest percentage increase since 2013.